- Our Board

 - Plans for Growth

 - Black Country Economic Intelligence Unit

 - Annual Review 2015

 - West Midlands Combined Authority

 ‘Made in the Black Country: Sold around the World’

 “Our aim is to grow our global supply chain with the world class skills it demands, to maximise the benefits of our location, to exploit our industrial and geological heritage and to provide high quality housing to meet the needs of a balanced growing population”.The Black Country LEP submitted the Strategic Economic Plan to government on 31 March 2014.

-The Plan makes the case for a Black Country Growth Deal to secure additional funding and decision making freedom to accelerate growth in high value manufacturing and, specifically, the aerospace, automotive and building technology sectors.
+The Plan made the case for the Black Country to secure funding and decision making freedom to accelerate growth in high value manufacturing and, specifically, the aerospace, automotive and building technology sectors.

 Stewart Towe, Chair of the Black Country LEP, said, "The Black Country is uniquely placed to create new jobs in high value manufacturing; we have a strong manufacturing base, supply chain networks, businesses that export globally and a location at the heart of the UK transport network.
 We believe our Growth Deal gives us the flexibility to address the barriers limiting business growth, including under-investment in skills, accelerating businesses innovation, creating additional high quality employment sites, improving the housing mix and tackling traffic congestion.
 We are confident that our growth plan will ensure that we increase our competitive capability for many more products to be made in the Black Country and sold around the world.”